xcart/xcart-docs/_pages/kb_en/users/memberships/managing_user_membership_levels.md

 The new membership level will be saved and added to the list of your store's membership levels.

-## Viewing and managing membership levels
+## Viewing and Managing Membership Levels

 The **Membership levels** section (**Users > Membership levels**) provides a table with a list of membership levels available to your store's users (if any such levels have been added):
     ![membership-levels-listing.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/membership-levels-listing.png)